zahlman/tree_processing/README.md

 Count lines in all files (assuming only directories and regular files):

 ```
-from pathvisitor import PathVisitor, recurse_into_folders
+from tree_processing import PathVisitor, recurse_into_folders

 def line_count(file_path):
     # The built-in traversals provide pathlib.Path objects.